 Ski Resorts Open Late Into Spring

-Newsroom Best Of Topics Ski Resorts Open Late Into Spring
+Newsroom Spring Skiing Ski Resorts Open Late Into Spring

 If you’re new to spring skiing and snowboarding, make sure you get on the mountain early.
 The snow may be a bit hard in the morning, as cool overnight temps cool off yesterday’s melt, but that will soon change.
-Watch for snow cookies, snow snakes and few other snowy obstacles that can be present on a classic spring skiing day.
-Just take it a little slower, and slather on the sunscreen.
+Watch for snow cookies, snow snakes, and a few other snowy obstacles that can be present on a classic spring skiing day.
+Just take it a little slower and slather on the sunscreen.
+Looking for more spring skiing recommendations?
+Check out our article here, highlighting the top spring skiing destinations in North America.

 All closing dates listed here are projected or tentatively scheduled and subject to change according to ski resort conditions and weather.
 You’ll get an inkling of what’s going to happen in late spring and early summer by tracking what happens with spring snowstorms.
 Lots of snow piling up lets resorts stockpile and spread later in the season.